arciisine/functional-pipeline-optimization/README.md

 * Bugs
     * Handle reassignment of transformation parameters.
       * If reassigning to any param, allocate another variable for that operation
       * Rewrite any param that is reassigned
+    * Rewrite needs to account for existing variables or must always use a uniq prefix

 **Refactoring**